 The determination of the stage for credit losses under the ECL model is dependent on the measurement of a significant increase in credit risk ('SICR').
 In determining SICR, the Company has conducted quantitative tests, which considers, but is not limited to, existing risk management indicators, credit rating changes and reasonable and supportable forward-looking information.
-Forward-looking information reflects a range of scenarios that incorporate macro-economic factors that are composed and monitored by the Firmwide specialised economic forecasting team.
+Forward-looking information reflects a range of scenarios that incorporate macro-economic factors that are composed and monitored by a JPMorgan Chase's firm-wide specialised economic forecasting team.